-- 1. From the Analyze menu, select Model Visualizer.
-The Model Visualizer dialog box opens. - 2.
-From the wizards list, select the Package Dependency Diagram Wizard.

-3. Click Start.
+- 1. Do one of the following: - On the Diagrams menu, point Diagram Wizards and then click Package Dependency Diagram Wizard.
+The Package Dependency Diagram Wizard opens. - From the Analyze menu, select Model Visualizer.
+The Model Visualizer dialog opens. - 2.
+From the wizards list, select the Package Dependency Diagram Wizard. - 3.
+Click Start.
 The Package Dependency Diagram Wizard opens.